martahilmar/gnome-books/README.md

 Make a folder Books in your $home directory and add all the .epubs you would like to read.

     $ gnome-books
+When GNOME Books is running choose your eBook and press 'Load Table of Contents'.
+This will load the chapters and notify you when finished with the pop-up bar.
+Next you should click on 'Load Total Pages' and you are ready to enjoy your EBook.
+(These steps should be removed in the future.)